hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > If called in question will not save his bacon.
 >
 > Jem.
-There's one Professor dwells not far from hence,
+There's one professor dwells not far from hence,
 >
 > Who scoffs at dancers for their want of sense;
 >